emissary-ingress/emissary/reference/running.md

   value: ambassador-1
 ```

-If you are using the Ambassador Edge Stack, if you set `AMBASSADOR_ID`, you will need to set it in **both** containers in the deployment.
+If you are using the Ambassador Edge Stack, if you set `AMBASSADOR_ID`, you will need to set it in the deployment container.

 Ambassador will then only use YAML objects that include an appropriate `ambassador_id` attribute.
 For example, if Ambassador is given the ID `ambassador-1` as above, then of these YAML objects, only the first two will be used: